-Dr. Rudabeh Shahid is a nonresident senior fellow at the South Asia Center and a postdoctoral research fellow at the “Rethinking Civil Society” Project in the Department of Politics, University of York (UK).
+Dr. Rudabeh Shahid is a nonresident senior fellow at the South Asia Center and a senior consultant at the European Institute for International Law and International Relations.
+Dr. Shahid is also a postdoctoral research fellow at the “Rethinking Civil Society” Project in the Department of Politics, University of York (UK).
 A part of this project considers civil society in post-partition South Asia and is funded by the Leverhulme Trust, a UK-based charity.
 For the “Rethinking Civil Society” research group, Dr. Shahid is specifically working on a project concerning the situation of the stateless Rohingya Muslim population from the Rakhine state of Myanmar and comparing it to the ongoing process of disenfranchisement happening to Bengali-speaking Muslims in India’s North-East state of Assam.

 In 2019, Dr. Shahid defended her PhD at the School of Government and International Affairs, Durham University (UK).
 The title of her PhD thesis is “The Social Capital Formation among the Bengali-speaking Muslims in Three Indian Border States.”
 This research is on the contemporary politics of the Bengali-speaking Muslim communities in states of India surrounding Bangladesh.
 Dr. Shahid holds an MA in International Relations from the University of Sussex (UK) and a BA from Middlebury College (USA).